Road to Offer Free Case Book Vault: MBA Casebooks Centralized (2026)

 Verdict

 The free case book vault is the lowest-effort way to get 100+ free practice cases without hunting PDFs.
-It isn't the place to learn frameworks (use Case in Point or Crafting Cases for that) or get graded feedback (use Road to Offer's free graded case for that).
+It isn't the place to learn frameworks (use Case in Point or Crafting Cases for that) or get graded feedback (use the Road to Offer free graded case for that).
 It's the volume layer that sits between the framework reference and the graded full case.

 If you're early in prep, open the vault, pick one MBA casebook (HBS or Wharton are typical starting points), and run the first case cold under a 40-minute timer.
 Pair with the free graded case at /try for the dimension feedback the casebook can't deliver, and join the starter PDF waitlist from the same page.

-Sources and Further Reading (checked May 9, 2026)
+Sources and Further Reading (checked June 17, 2026)

-- Free case book vault: /resources/free-case-book
+- Free case book vault at /resources/free-consulting-case-books

-- Free graded case: /try
+- Free graded case at /try for the seven-dimension feedback layer

-- Free PEI workbook: /resources/pei-fit-workbook
+- Free PEI workbook at /resources/pei-fit-workbook for behavioral prep

 Related Guides